Kim So-hyun

-Kim So-hyun (born 4 June 1999) is a South Korean actress.
-She is known for her leading roles in the youth series Who Are You: School 2015 (2015), historical dramas The Emperor: Owner of the Mask (2017), The Tale of Nokdu (2019), River Where the Moon Rises (2021), and the action-comedy Good Boy (2025).
+Kim So-hyun (born 4 June 1999) is an Australian-born South Korean actress.
+She is known for her leading roles in the youth drama Who Are You: School 2015 (2015), historical melodramas The Emperor: Owner of the Mask (2017) and River Where the Moon Rises (2021), romantic drama Love Alarm (2019), and the action-comedy Good Boy (2025).

-Kim began her career as a child actress in 2006, initially gaining attention for playing pivotal roles in Moon Embracing the Sun (2012) and Missing You (2013).
+Kim began her career as a child actress in 2006, initially gaining attention for her appearances in Moon Embracing the Sun (2012) and Missing You (2013).
 She took on her first leading role in teen drama Ma Boy (2012) and transitioned into adult roles in several television series.
-She also hosted MBC's music program Music Core and survival reality show Under Nineteen in 2019.
+She also hosted MBC's music program Music Core (2013–2015).

-Kim has been dubbed by several Korean media outlets as "Nation's Little Sister", "Queen of Child Actresses", as well as "Goddess of Sageuk" after starring and appearing in various acclaimed historical period dramas throughout her career.
-She has also been called the "Nation's First Love" from her performance in the film Pure Love (2016), and has established herself as a next generation hallyu star.
-For her performance in River Where the Moon Rises, she was nominated for Baeksang Arts Award for Best Actress – Television, becoming one of the youngest nominees for the award.

 Early life and education

 Kim So-hyun was born on 4 June 1999, in Australia, and has a younger brother.
 She moved to South Korea in 2003, when she was four years old.
 Her father died when she was nine.

 Kim transferred from Hoeryong Elementary School in Gyeonggi Province to Towol Elementary School and graduated in February 2012.
 She then graduated from Yongin Munjung Middle School in 2015.
 She was subsequently homeschooled for secondary education, and passed her high school graduation exams by 2017.
 The same year, she enrolled at Hanyang University's Department of Theatre, through rolling admission.
 Kim attended the 79th entrance ceremony held at Hanyang University in Seongdong District, Seoul on 28 February 2018.

 In 2016, according to Singapore's national newspaper The Straits Times, Kim revealed in an email interview with the paper why she chose homeschooling instead of enrolling in high school.
 She said that while managing her acting career, she barely had time to study during her middle school days (which made her have to take her exams unprepared) and missed out in activities with her classmates, and this similarly occurred in her elementary school days.
 Kim chose homeschooling for her high school education because she did not want to give up her education and career.
 With this decision, Kim felt it would allow her to dedicate more time to both filming and studying.